-Set your timer for 5 minutes.
-Do the workout as written for 5-minute segments but follow the 5 minutes of work with 5 minutes of easy cardio, stretching or foam rolling.
+Set your timer for five minutes.
+Do the workout as written for five-minute segments but follow the five minutes of work with five minutes of easy cardio, stretching or foam rolling.
 Repeat that process for 45-60 minutes at a moderate level of intensity and pace.
-You will find that you will still do about 50% of the written workout of the day, but you will also mix in needed flexibility, mobility and pain-relieving activities.
+You will find that you still will do about 50% of the written workout of the day, but you also will mix in needed flexibility, mobility and pain-relieving activities.

-Usually, the day after I have opted for a 50% workout day, a Mobility Day is on the schedule.
-You can either move the mobility day a day earlier and continue the week with the regularly scheduled workout days, or you can take the 50% workout as "good enough" for Day 3 and move into Day 4 Mobility as written.
-This has been an excellent 1-2 punch for mid-week recovery.
-The combination really helps with being well prepared for Day 5 and Day 6, especially if those two workouts are going to be challenging.
+Usually, the day after I have opted for a 50% workout day, a mobility day is on the schedule.
+You either can move the mobility day a day earlier and continue the week with the regularly scheduled workout days, or you can take the 50% workout as "good enough" for Day 3 and move into Day 4 mobility as written.
+This has been an excellent 1-2 punch for midweek recovery.
+The combination really helps with being well-prepared for Day 5 and Day 6, especially if those workouts are going to be challenging.

-Mobility Day or Yoga Class: We always do a regularly scheduled mobility day on Thursdays.
-This enables the group to push hard on split routines and cardio activities for three days (Mon, Tues, Wed) and have a recovery day using the following methods to better prepare for an equally challenging Friday and Saturday workout.
+Mobility day or yoga class: We always do a regularly scheduled mobility day on Thursdays.
+This enables the group to push hard on split routines and cardio activities for three days (Monday-Wednesday) and have a recovery day, using the following methods to prepare better for an equally challenging Friday and Saturday workout.